elysiandb/elysiandb/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![JS Client](https://img.shields.io/badge/JS%20Client-available-brightgreen)](https://github.com/elysiandb/client-js)

-ElysianDB is a self contained backend engine that turns raw JSON into a usable, queryable API in seconds.
+ElysianDB is a self-contained backend engine that turns raw JSON into a usable, queryable API in seconds.

-It combines a built in datastore, automatic REST API generation, advanced querying and indexing, and optional KV and TCP interfaces into a single fast Go binary.
+It combines automatic REST API generation, advanced querying and indexing, authentication, ACLs, hooks, and optional KV and TCP interfaces into a single fast Go binary, while supporting multiple storage backends through a pluggable engine system.

 The goal is simple: remove backend boilerplate so you can focus on shipping features instead of infrastructure.